Like this article? We’ve got more! Check out the rest of our articles on skincare innovation, skin health, and combatting environmental stressors.

 I can’t get sun damage indoors.

-It is true that the UVB light causing sunburn and skin cancer does not pass through windows, however aging UVA light can pass through many types of glass.
+It's true that UVB light, the biggest culprit in environmental stress for our skin, doesn't pass through windows.
+But UVA light can pass through many types of glass.
 In fact, one study showed that people who had one side of their face exposed to sunlight through a window for a prolonged period of time had more wrinkles, rougher skin and more uneven skin tone on that side of their face compared to the unexposed side (Mac-Mary S, Assessment of cumulative exposure to UVA through the study of asymmetric facial aging, Clinical Interventions in Aging, 2010).
 A stunning example is this case report of a truck driver of 28- years with severe aging only on one side of his face.

 Image courtesy NEJM: http://bit.ly/2n4pJsG